Apennine culture: Apulia (Puglia)

+Roca Vecchia

+Roca Vecchia is an archaeological site located on the Adriatic coast of Apulia in Southern Italy, a few kilometres from the modern town of Melendugno and close to the city of Lecce.
+The site, which has been explored since the end of the 1980s by a team of the University of Salento, has produced some of the best-preserved monumental architecture of the Bronze Age (2nd millennium BC) in Southern Italy, including a very large stone fortification wall, and a large wooden 'temple' building, along with the largest set of Mycenaean pottery ever recovered west of mainland Greece.

 Coppa Nevigata

 Southwest of Manfredonia, on the coast of the Gargano in northern Apulia, are the remains of a site initially occupied during the Neolithic, and reoccupied during the Protoapennine, Apennine, and Subapennine phases of the Bronze Age.
 The site was fortified and has evidence of early purple dye and olive oil production, as well as contacts with the civilizations of the Aegean.